avodonosov/hashver-maven-plugin/README.md

 Then build only those modules, using `mvn -pl <the modules> -am`.

+This approach does not even require touching the project's pom.xml files.
+See example in the "projects-to-build" mojo description below.

 However, for this you will need to bother about the storage for hashversions, create supporting scripts.
-And also, such build will rebuild unchanged dependencies of changed modules.
+Also, such a build will rebuild unchanged dependencies of changed modules.
 For example, if `subModuleX` is changed in a project with the following structure: